celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 1. Clients must have two share parsing implementations (one for compact shares and one for sparse shares).
 1. It is difficult to make changes to the share format in a backwards compatible way because clients can't determine which version of the share format an individual share conforms to.
-1. It is not possible for a client that samples a random share to determine if the share is the first share of that namespace or a contiguous share in the message.
+1. It is not possible for a client that samples a random share to determine if the share is the first share of a message or a contiguous share in the message.

 ## Proposal